MichaelBaker/mpl-v1/readme.md

 * libffi: stable 3.0.13
 * llvm: 3.5

+## What do I need to actually get a prototype out the door?

+- [ ] A Binder data type that is distinct from expressions
+  * Needed to allow type annotations to bindings.
+  * Demonstrates that the recursion-schemes framework I'm using will work when expressions aren't homogenous and potentially include sub syntaxes which are recursive in their own right.
+- [ ] Type checking phase for Typed
+  * I can implement this is now because I have integers and functions, which are distinct.
+- [ ] Using a function from a Typed module in Untyped.
+  * Requires figuring out imports
+- [ ] Strings and string literals
+  * Lots of data out there is represented as strings of text.
+  * Poor handling of Strings is also considered a major flaw of Haskell.
+- [ ] Records
+  * Necessary for data composition.
+- [ ] Eliminators
+  * Necessary to operate on composed data.
+- [ ] Variants/Cases (necessary for booleans)
+  * Necessary for program composition.
+They allow you to dispatch a given input to a number of different programs while syntactically guaranteeing that all inputs will be handled.
+  * This will enable a uniform control flow construct instead of having one unique to booleans.
+- [ ] Conditionals/Control structures (thunks)
+  * Necessary for program composition in the presence of side effects and for efficiency.
+  * If you have side effects, you need to be able to express a computation that you want to run, without actually running it.
+Otherwise all side effects will be generated in the entire program.
+  * In a strict language, you need the ability to control which expressions get executed so that your program doesn't end up doing more work than you intended.
+- [ ] Javascript FFI
+  * If I have this, then I can implement non-trival programs by leaning on JS libraries like React.

 ## TODO Chunks

 - [X] Write iterator over Cofree that makes the annotation available at each stage